sabinapakuwal/c-project/README.md

 ![op24](output/op24.png)

 ## Conclusion

-     So, this is the work that I have done and I am very thankful to the subject teacher and at the end of this project it has enhance my knowledge and it will really help me in my upcomming exams.
-I have done this project with the help of notecopy, book and subject teacher.
+     So, This is the work that I have done and I am very thankful to the subject teacher and at the end of this project it has enhance my knowledge and it will really help me in my upcoming exams.
+I have done this project with the help of note, copy, book and subject teacher.
                                                                                   Your's sincerely
                                                                                   Sabina Pakuwal